Whether you’re a responsible breeder facing the question of when to retire your dogs or you’re looking for a puppy – age matters.

 Another rule of thumb is that you want to breed every other heat which means avoiding back-to-back breeding.

-The whole discussion about back-to-back breeding is somewhat controversial since some vets say it’s not that big of an issue if the recovery is quick and the female healthy.
+The whole discussion about back-to-back breeding is somewhat controversial since some vets say it’s not that big of an issue if the recovery is quick and the female is healthy.

 However, the fact that several breeding clubs restrict this kind of breeding plan should be a red flag for any breeder.